Want to know what your students need help with?

 Doesn't seem familiar?
 Jump to the "Ultra" help about using SafeAssign.

-SafeAssign is a plagiarism detection service that you can enable when you create an assignment.
+SafeAssign is a plagiarism detection service you can enable when you create an assignment.

-- In the Grade Center, locate the assignment that you enabled the SafeAssign options for.
+- In the Grade Center, locate the assignment with SafeAssign enabled.
 When students have made their submissions, you see the Needs Grading icon.
-Access the cell's menu and select the attempt.
+Open the cell's menu and select the attempt.

 - On the Grade Assignment page, a SafeAssign section appears in the grading sidebar.
 While the report processes, this statement appears: Report in progress...